 Community Population (2016) Program/Policy Eligibility Details City of Saskatoon, SK 246,376 Vacant Lot and Adaptive Reuse Incentive Program The original VLAR program was designed to encourage development on existing vacant or brownfield sites, and the reuse of vacant buildings in specific areas of the city by providing financial and/or tax based incentives to owners of eligible properties.
 A Maximum Incentive Amount is equivalent to the increment between the existing property taxes (city portion) and the taxes paid upon completion, multiplied by five years.
 The amount of the final grant is determined through an evaluation system, based on points linked to policy objectives identified in the City's Official Community Plan.
 The points are used to determine what percentage of the total Maximum Incentive Amount may be available to the applicant.
 Under the Program, applicants are given a choice of a 5-year tax abatement, or a grant.
 In 2016, a policy amendment allowed for gardening on vacant lots as an interim use to promote urban agriculture as well as address the aesthetic and safety issues of vacant lots.
 The establishment of a garden on a vacant lot does not affect the opportunity for future incentives under the VLAR Program when the lot becomes developed.
-To earn the incentive, applicants must convert a minimum of 50% or 100 m2 of a vacant lot, whichever is smaller, into a garden and maintain the site in a safe and orderly manner.
-All noxious weeds must be controlled, and the garden must not generate odour, dust, drainage impacts, or noise that may impact neighbouring properties or the right of way. up to five years.
-A written agreement is required be r the property owner equal to 50% of municipal land tax, for etween the property owner and gardener(s) if they are not gement in place to permit a garden to operate on the , , all new residential or office developments (without a ding protection by specifying such sites only be eligible for requirement or change of use).
-City of Vancouver, BC 603,500 Empty Homes Tax 1% of the assessable taxable value to homes deemed ed to sign and submit a formal declaration on an annual
+To earn the incentive, applicants must convert a minimum of 50% or 100 m 2 of a vacant lot, whichever is smaller, into a garden and maintain the site in a safe and orderly manner.
+All noxious weeds must be controlled, and the garden must not generate odour, dust, drainage impacts, or noise that may impact neighbouring properties or the right of way.
+The garden-specific incentive is an annual grant for the property owner equal to 50% of municipal land tax, for up to five years.
+A written agreement is required between the property owner and gardener(s) if they are not one and the same to indicate that there is an arrangement in place to permit a garden to operate on the vacant lot.
+The policy was amended again in 2017 to include all new residential or office developments (without a vacancy requirement) and encourage heritage building protection by specifying such sites only be eligible for adaptive reuse (again without a minimum vacancy requirement or change of use).
+City of Vancouver, BC 603,500 Empty Homes Tax The City of Vancouver Empty Homes Tax charges 1% of the assessable taxable value to homes deemed empty.
+Property owners in certain areas are required to sign and submit a formal declaration on an annual basis verifying the property is occupied.